josra/josra.github.io/recipes/flow/_posts/2015-10-24-rewriting-histroy.md

 ##Now for the deliver

 At this point I just want to deliver, meaning the I want to push it to a `ready/*`  branch - since that how I've setup the process using the [Pretested Integration Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin){: target="pretest"} in Jenkins.
 And hopefully I don't have to use this branch ever again, but I still think it's a little premature to just delete it, because if something goes wrong during my automated integration, or if I'm rejected, then I still want easy access to this branch to fix it.
-So for now I'll just rename it to `delivered/lak` then I can clean out occasionally with `git branch -D delivered/*`
+So for now I'll just rename it to `delivered/lak`.

 I have an alias called `deliver`for this purpose.